sxsw/rfm/README.md

 	   my_result.size  # returns '1'
 	   my_result[0]    # returns the first record (an Rfm::Record object)

 The Resultset object also tells you information about the fields and portals in the result.
-Resultset#field\_meta and Resultset#portal\_meta are both standard ruby hashes, with strings for keys.
+Resultset#field\_meta and Resultset#portal\_meta are both standard Ruby hashes, with strings for keys.
 The fields hash has Rfm::Metadata::Field objects for values.
 The portals hash has another hash for its values.
 This nested hash is the fields on the portal.
 This would print out all the field names:

 	   my_result.field_meta.each { |name, field| puts name }